Temazepam Detox & Rehab

 Temazepam overdose is a common occurrence in the United Kingdom.
 Between 1993 and 2012 over 1,563 British citizens died as a result of Temazepam overdose (Source: Office of National Statistics).
 In 2012 more people died as a result of Temazepam overdose than overdose attributed to either Ecstasy or Amphetamine.
 Temazepam overdose is often caused by mixing the drug with alcohol or with other central nervous system depressants.
 For instance, the Australian actor Heath Ledger died in 2008 as a result of mixing Temazepam with alcohol and a cocktail of other prescription medications.

 Why choose residential rehab for Temazepam addiction?

 To tackle Temazepam addiction Cassiobury Court offers a comprehensive 28-day rehabilitation programme.
 Rehabilitation kicks off with a thorough telephone assessment.
-When patients arrive at the rehab centre in North London a doctor conducts a thorough examination.
-All relevant medical and psychological factors are addressed in patients’ personalised rehabilitation programme.
+When clients arrive at the rehab centre in North London a doctor conducts a thorough examination.
+All relevant medical and psychological factors are addressed in clients’ personalised rehabilitation programme.